 Helicopter and Sea Harrier (809 NAS) operations were also tested and confirmed, surely an incredible feat by Naval and civilian personnel, just to remind you of the time scale, 10 days.

-Joining the Atlantic Conveyor for the voyage to Ascension Island was the MV Europic Ferry and MV Norland.
+Joining the Atlantic Conveyor for the voyage to Ascension Island were the MV Europic Ferry and MV Norland.

-After departure, a number of the containers used for fuel storage leaked, and the aftermath of that would talk a great deal of effort to resolve.
+After departure, a number of the containers used for fuel storage leaked, and the aftermath of that would take a great deal of effort to resolve.

 The Voyage South